Young Carers Project

 Analysis

 The All-Party Parliamentary Group Inquiry into Young Carers and Young Adult Carers in 2023 suggested that approximately 10% of all pupils will provide high or very high levels of care – equating to an average of two or three young carers in every class.
+Yet in the January 2024 census, the proportion of recorded young carers nationally was less than 1% and that, in Sheffield, this figure was even lower, with only 334 (0.4%) children and young people being recorded as a young carer.

 |